 I also found an intriguing method on the Internet which advocated sprinkling salt on the final coat of wet varnish.
-Then, when the vanish was dry, hosing it off with water, thus dissolving the salt and leaving a non-slip surface.
+Then, when the vanish was dry, hosing it off with water, thus dissolving the salt and leaving an indented surface.

 The easiest method that was suggested was simply not to sand the floorboards between coats of varnish.
 I especially liked this idea, because hand sanding twelve floorboards every time, between five coats of varnish - not to mention the large fixed floor areas - sounded like very hard work.

 I decided to use Epifanes clear gloss wood varnish, because their specification specifically mentions the varnish can be over-coated within 72 hours, “without the need for re-sanding.”